 Our executive officers also serve as officers of our Manager.
 Our Manager has significant discretion as to the implementation of our investment and operating policies and strategies.
-Accordingly, we believe that our success depends to a significant extent upon the efforts, experience, diligence, skill and network of business contacts of the officers and key personnel of our Manager evaluate, negotiate, close and monitor our investments; therefore, our success depends on their continued service.
+Accordingly, we believe that our success depends to a significant extent upon the efforts, experience, diligence, skill and network of business contacts of the officers and key personnel of our Manager.
+The officers and key personnel of our Manager evaluate, negotiate, close and monitor our investments; therefore, our success depends on their continued service.
 The departure of any of the officers or key personnel of our Manager could have a material adverse effect on our business.